 If this regulatory news out of the EU and the US tells us anything, it’s this: one way or another, the digital advertising industry is going to have to prioritize privacy.
 Third-party cookie deprecation is happening, even if there’s no single, perfect “replacement” solution quite yet.
 And if Big Tech—and the advertising industry—don’t want to make the difficult choices involved in regulating themselves when it comes to consumer privacy, then world governments will likely be all too happy to do it for them.

 Having an identity crisis of your own?
-Check out our guide: Beyond Third-Party Cookies: Your Guide to Overcoming the Identity Crisis.
+Check out our guide: Beyond Third-Party Cookies: Your Guide to Privacy-Friendly Advertising.